eepyminded/tiktok-outro-remover/README.md

+# ⚠️ EARLY WIP! ⚠️

-# tiktok-ending-remover
+# Tiktok Outro Remover

-This tool allows you to automate removing tiktok annoying outro at the end, specify your directories where video files are, script will detect &amp; remove them,  for your convenience.
+This tool allows you to automate removing tiktok annoying outro at the end, specify your directories where video files are, script will detect & remove them, for your convenience.